You can apply for study, and manage your application direct with the University of Melbourne.

 - The education agents you can use are listed by country and city below.

-- You can only use the education agents listed for your country.
+- You can only use the education agents listed for your country of residence, education and/or employment.
 All of the services you receive must be delivered by the staff in these agencies.

 - The University will not liaise with any other education agents or migration agents acting on your behalf.